 BOTOX is able to provide a wide range of fantastic treatment options that all work to make patients look great and — even more importantly — feel more comfortable in their own skin.
 This treatment has a growing number of uses, from easing muscle spasms (for example, in spastic cerebral palsy) to flattening wrinkles and modifying your jawline!
 There are currently over 20 different medical conditions that clostridium botulinum toxin is being used to treat, with more being discovered regularly.

 BOTOX is approved by the FDA and Health Canada for the treatment of crow’s feet (those wrinkles that extend from the outer corners of your eyes, and appear most often when you smile or squint) and glabellar lines (the vertical creases between your eyebrows, most prominent when you frown).
 These are also called Botox 11 lines.

 - reshape your jawline, softening the contour to make it less prominent or angular

-- smooth vertical lip lines
+- smooth vertical lip lines for a lip lift

 - lift droopy brows